Sesame-Free Hummus (No Tahini Recipe)

 How to Serve

-This tahini-free hummus can of course be used in the traditional way as a dip, but you can also use it as:
+This hummus can of course be used in the traditional way as a dip, but you can also use it as:

 • a spread on sandwiches, burgers, and wraps.